rafael-frs-a/game-copilot/README.md

 Note: although theoretically useful, MCTS is not usable with the current implementation of chess, as it would take several hours to suggest one good move.

+To start the copilot run `python main.py`.
+The provided inputs are stored in a `history.txt` file at the root.

 # Stack

 The project uses the following technologies: